Evidence-based medicine: Progress

 In the area of evidence-based guidelines and policies, the explicit insistence on evidence of effectiveness was introduced by the American Cancer Society in 1980.
 The U.S. Preventive Services Task Force (USPSTF) began issuing guidelines for preventive interventions based on evidence-based principles in 1984.
 In 1985, the Blue Cross Blue Shield Association applied strict evidence-based criteria for covering new technologies.
 Beginning in 1987, specialty societies such as the American College of Physicians, and voluntary health organizations such as the American Heart Association, wrote many evidence-based guidelines.
 In 1991, Kaiser Permanente, a managed care organization in the US, began an evidence-based guidelines program.
 In 1991, Richard Smith wrote an editorial in the British Medical Journal and introduced the ideas of evidence-based policies in the UK.
 In 1993, the Cochrane Collaboration created a network of 13 countries to produce systematic reviews and guidelines.
 In 1997, the US Agency for Healthcare Research and Quality (AHRQ, then known as the Agency for Health Care Policy and Research, or AHCPR) established Evidence-based Practice Centers (EPCs) to produce evidence reports and technology assessments to support the development of guidelines.
 In the same year, a National Guideline Clearinghouse that followed the principles of evidence-based policies was created by AHRQ, the AMA, and the American Association of Health Plans (now America's Health Insurance Plans).
-In 1999, the National Institute for Clinical Excellence (NICE) was created in the UK.
+In 1999, the National Institute for Clinical Excellence (NICE) was created in the UK to circulate evidence and guidance on treatments within the NHS.

 In the area of medical education, medical schools in Canada, the US, the UK, Australia, and other countries now offer programs that teach evidence-based medicine.
 A 2009 study of UK programs found that more than half of UK medical schools offered some training in evidence-based medicine, although the methods and content varied considerably, and EBM teaching was restricted by lack of curriculum time, trained tutors and teaching materials.
 Many programs have been developed to help individual physicians gain better access to evidence.
 For example, UpToDate was created in the early 1990s.
 The Cochrane Collaboration began publishing evidence reviews in 1993.
 In 1995, BMJ Publishing Group launched Clinical Evidence, a 6-monthly periodical that provided brief summaries of the current state of evidence about important clinical questions for clinicians.